funbox/plumbapius/README.md

 mix plumbapius.get_docs -c ssh://git@some-repo.com/some-repo.git -b master
 ```

-Clones or updates repository with APIB to local folder (it is useful whet APIB specs are stored in separate repo).
+Clones or updates repository with APIB to local folder (it is useful when APIB specs are stored in separate repo).

 ### `plumbapius.setup_docs`